25 Things I Quit in Order to Simplify

 Drama feels exciting, but it makes you sick.

-It drains your energy.
-It messes with your nervous system.
 It keeps you stuck in cycles of chaos when you could be growing, creating, or just enjoying life.

-I’d rather redirect that energy toward something meaningful.
-Drama is noise.
-I’m not here for it.
+I'd rather redirect that energy toward something meaningful.

 14. I Quit Complex Routines

-I’ve tried all kinds of routines over the years—like the 8-minute morning routine.
+I've tried all kinds of routines over the years, like the 8-minute morning routine.

 But for me, those super-structured, step-by-step routines are hard to stick with.
 They feel more like checklists than real support.
-And no system is one-size-fits-all.

-I’m not trying to do more.
-I’m trying to make what I already do more fulfilling.
+The goal is to make what I already do more fulfilling.

 15. I Quit Complicated Diets

-I’ve been on a few.
-Keto was the big one—and I actually stuck with it for a pretty long time (for me, anyway).
-But it was a lot.
+I've been on a few diets.
+Keto was the big one, and I actually stuck with it for a pretty long time, for me anyway.

-These days, I’m focused on something simpler: eating in a way that helps me live a long, healthy, vibrant life.
+These days, I'm focused on something simpler, eating in a way that helps me live a long, healthy, vibrant life.

-I’m thinking ahead 20, 30, even 40 years.
+I'm thinking ahead 20, 30, even 40 years.
 I want to be a happy, energetic elder.
-I want to enjoy that season—not just survive it.

-So I’m less interested in diet “systems” and more focused on a natural, intuitive approach to feeding my body well.
-Not hacking symptoms.
-Not obsessing over macros.
-Just choosing nourishment that supports the life I want to live.
+So I'm less interested in diet "systems" and more focused on a natural, intuitive approach to feeding my body well.

 16. I Quit Needing to Spend Money to Celebrate